Skin Image

 in the skin image.
 Use the Assign External Background function to

-include a background image and the Imbed External Background function
+include a background image and the Embed External Background function

-to make it imbedded in the skin file.
+to make it embedded in the skin file.
 The background should be a tiling picture.

 Skin Tool